AI Frameworks·

 Use the Memory MCP Server for Persistent AI Knowledge

-The Memory MCP server (also called Knowledge Graph server) gives AI agents the ability to store and retrieve information across conversations, creating a persistent knowledge base.
+The Memory MCP server (also known as the Knowledge Graph server) provides AI agents with the ability to store and retrieve information across completely separate conversations.
+This bridges the gap between ephemeral chat sessions and a truly personalized, long-term AI assistant.

 Why Persistent Memory?